In 2022, tuition for full-time students at Washington College was $49,652 a year.

-Washington College is a private, nonprofit institution, so it has the same tuition for residents of Maryland as it does for residents from other states.
+Washington College is a private, nonprofit institution, so it has the same tuition for residents of Maryland as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Room and board at Washington College is $13,363 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Washington College's on-campus cafeterias and dining facilities.

 |Room and Board||$13,363|